Quantum Simulation of Dissipative Energy Transfer via Noisy Quantum Computer: Long-term Dynamics Simulation through Transfer Tensor Method

 \subsubsection{Generating Dynamical Map Set}

-In our system, the density matrix is a \(2 \times 2\) matrix.
-When expanded into a \(4 \times 1\) vector, we can derive a set of dynamical maps using Equation (3), where each \(\mathcal{E}_k\) is a \(4 \times 4\) matrix.
-To solve for the dynamical map inversely, we need four sets of density matrix series, which originate from the four initial states:
+In our system, the density matrix is $2\times 2$.
+After vectorization, each dynamical map $\mathcal{E}_k$ becomes a $4\times 4$ matrix.
+Reconstructing these maps requires four linearly independent sets of density matrices, which we generate from the four initial states

-Without doing a full state tomography, we are not able to obtained off-diagonal terms of $\rho_S(t)$.
-To solved this problem, we approach these off-diagonal terms with the following ways.
-In the above discussions, the density matrix is always presented in the site basis $\rho_S(t)$.
-Through diagonalization, we can obtain the density matrix in the eigenbasis $\rho_E(t)$ for a fixed Hamiltonian, given by
+Without full state tomography, the off-diagonal terms of $\rho_S(t)$ are not directly accessible from population measurements alone.
+To construct an approximate dynamical map, we therefore infer these off-diagonal elements through a model-based reconstruction.
+Since the density matrix is expressed in the site basis, we first transform it to the eigenbasis $\rho_E(t)$ of the fixed Hamiltonian:

-where the $U$ and $U^{\dagger}$ diagonalize the system Hamiltonian.
-For $\rho_E(t)$, we made the following assumption:
+where $U$ diagonalizes the system Hamiltonian.
+For $\rho_E(t)$, we assume

-where $\alpha$ and \(\omega\), which represent the the decay constant and the angular frequency of $P_1$, are derived from the fitting results of our site basis population.
-Combining (\ref{basis_transform}) and (\ref{Infer Diagonal}), we are able to derive the off-diagonal terms of $\rho_S(t)$.
-This, in turn, allows us to solve for the dynamical maps using the aforementioned relationship (\ref{generate DM}).
-Once we determine the dynamical map, we can generate transfer tensors for each order.
-Using (\cref{Extending Dynamics}), we can then extend our dynamics.
+where $\alpha$ and $\omega$, representing the decay constant and oscillation frequency of $P_1$, are obtained from fits to the site-basis population dynamics.
+Combining Eqs.~(\ref{basis_transform}) and (\ref{Infer Diagonal}) gives an approximate reconstruction of the off-diagonal elements of $\rho_S(t)$, which in turn allows us to solve for the dynamical maps through \cref{generate DM}.
+Once the dynamical maps are obtained, the transfer tensors can be constructed and used in \cref{Extending Dynamics} to extend the dynamics.